Acentropinae

 (NCBI-index: 1.594316)

-During a moth session in a wetland environment, I came across the Beautiful China-mark (Nymphula nitidulata).
+During a moth session in a wetland environment, I encountered the Beautiful China-mark (Nymphula nitidulata).
 The forewing is shiny white with brown markings.
 The intensity of the markings varies, sometimes faintly.
-In the center of the wing are three large, more or less round, white spots.
+In the wing’s centre are three large, more or less round, white spots.
 The hindwing is also white with a narrow brown cross band at 1/3 and a second narrow cross band closer to the termen.
 You can see a narrow yellow band along the termen at both the front and hindwing.
-The flying period in one generation is from May to the beginning of September and the wingspan is 20-25mm.
+The flying period in one generation is from May to the beginning of September, and the wingspan is 20-25mm.
 The larvae feed just below the surface within spun leaves or in the stem.
 Host plant: Bur-reed.
 Dutch name: Egelskopmot.
 Frisian name:

 Flying period: